Types of Hearing Loss

 - Repetitive noise exposure in industries like machine shops, construction sites or airport services

-What are my options to deal with hearing loss?
+What are my options for dealing with hearing loss?

 If you are sensing a change in your hearing, don’t wait for it to get worse.
 Call us for a consultation with Dr. Elena Treadway, our Professional Audiologist.
 She can test for both types of hearing loss and discuss your best choices for treatment that will restore your quality of life.